devsan95/zuul_service_setup/Readme.rst

 Prerequisties:
 --------------
-1. Install project by cloning the repo and navigate to setup.py path[cd "mn_scripts\tools\zuul_service_setup"] and do "pip install zuul_setup"
+1. Install project by cloning the repo and navigate to setup.py path[cd "mn_scripts\tools\zuul_service_setup"] and do "pip install zuul_setup" (disconnect vpn to install packages)
-2. Must be Connected to NOKIA VPN from start of script run to end of execution
+2. Must be Connected to NOKIA VPN from here on (after step 1 in Prerequisties) i,e. start of script run to end of its execution.
 3. Provide following details:
     - your Linsee machine, gerrit, database details in config.yaml file
     - host and port values in GearmanPluginConfig.xml file